k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation-podman.md

 ### Podman Image Offline Package Download

-The Podman login command and the `k2space.sh` bash shell script requires Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.
+The Podman login command and the `k2space.sh` bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker. share. cloud. k2view.com.

 If your target machine **does not have Internet connectivity**, you can follow this **offline download procedure** to transfer the required image from another system.
 The Fabric image is approximately **1.9GB**, and its version must match the value specified in your local `.env` file.

-By preloading the image locally, the `k2space.sh` script can create a Fabric Space without downloading the image from the registry.
+By preloading the image locally, the `k2space.sh` script can create a Fabric Space without needing to download the image from the registry.

 #### Offline Image Transfer Procedure